eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> B

-- **bachelor's degree** is an undergraduate academic degree awarded by colleges and universities upon completion of a course of study.
+- **bachelor's degree**: is an undergraduate academic degree awarded by colleges and universities upon completion of a course of study.
 In the term bachelor's degree, the use of the noun (bachelor) followed by the 's indicates possession or association.

-- **Be back** means to return.
-For example:

-``I'll be back by dinner`` (returning before a specific time)
+- **be back**: means to return.
+For example: ``I'll be back by dinner`` (returning before a specific time)

-- **Bedtime**: refers to the time at which someone usually goes to bed.
+- **bedtime**: refers to the time at which someone usually goes to bed.
 It's often associated with routines that help people, especially children, prepare for sleep.
 For example:
 ``Their bedtime is at 8, and they always read for a few minutes before turning off the lights.``

-- **Bookstores** are shops that sell book
+- **bookstores**: are shops that sell book.

-- **brainstorming session** is a meeting where people come together to think of new ideas or solve problems.
+- **brainstorming session**: is a meeting where people come together to think of new ideas or solve problems.
 In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.

-- **Breathing exercises** are practices where you consciously control your breathing pattern.
-They are often used for relaxation, stress management. ``Deep breathing helps to calm your nerves``. (uses controlled breathing for relaxation)

-- **brief** means short in duration or length.
+- **brief**: means short in duration or length.
 When people say something is brief, it indicates that it won't take a lot of time. **Briefly** is the adverb form of brief and is used to describe how an action is done.
 For example, I will speak briefly means the speaking will be done for a short time.

+- **breathing exercises**: are practices where you consciously control your breathing pattern.
+They are often used for relaxation, stress management. ``Deep breathing helps to calm your nerves``. (uses controlled breathing for relaxation)

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.

-- **Built-in**: refers to features or tools that are included as part of a software program or device from the start, without needing to be added or installed separately.
+- **built-in**: refers to features or tools that are included as part of a software program or device from the start, without needing to be added or installed separately.
 When something is built-in, it's already there and ready to use.
 For example:

 `This laptop has a built-in camera.` -> The camera is included as part of the laptop.

 `The software comes with built-in security features.` -> The security features are already included in the software.

-- **But** is a word used to connect two ideas that might seem opposite or different.
+- **but**: is a word used to connect two ideas that might seem opposite or different.
 It shows contrast.
-For example:

-``I like apples but not oranges``.
+For example: ``I like apples but not oranges``.
 This statement shows a preference for apples over oranges.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> C

-- **café** is a place where you can buy and drink coffee, often with light meals and snacks.
+- **café**: is a place where you can buy and drink coffee, often with light meals and snacks.

-- **can** is a modal verb used to express abilities or possibilities.
+- **can**: is a modal verb used to express abilities or possibilities.
 It indicates what someone is capable of doing.

-- **Can't** is sometimes used for referring to something that should not be done, usually for reasons like safety, rules, or best practices.
+- **can't**: is sometimes used for referring to something that should not be done, usually for reasons like safety, rules, or best practices.
 It emphasizes the importance of avoiding certain actions.
 For example, ``You can't enter restricted areas without permission highlights a strict rule or prohibition``.

-- **Challenging** means something that is difficult in a way that tests your ability or determination.
+- **challenging**: means something that is difficult in a way that tests your ability or determination.
 When work is challenging, it requires effort, skill, or strong problem-solving.

-- **checkout process** refers to the steps involved in completing a purchase, whether in a physical store or online.
+- **checkout process**: refers to the steps involved in completing a purchase, whether in a physical store or online.
 In a physical store, this usually involves taking items to a cashier, paying, and receiving a receipt.
 In online shopping, it includes adding items to a cart, entering shipping and payment details, and finalizing the order.

-- **Chat**: To talk with someone.
+- **chat**: To talk with someone.
 Example: ``I chat with my friends at work``.

-- **Checking emails**: To look at and read new messages in your email account.
+- **checking emails**: To look at and read new messages in your email account.
 Example: ``After logging in, I check my emails to see if I have any new messages``.

-- **Circuit design**: is the process of planning the layout and connections of an electrical or electronic circuit.
+- **circuit design**: is the process of planning the layout and connections of an electrical or electronic circuit.

 - **clear your mind**: means to free your mind from stress or worry. ``Clear your mind before the test to focus better``. (freeing the mind from distractions).

-- **Coffee**: A drink many people have when they are tired.
+- **coffee**: A drink many people have when they are tired.
 Example: ``I drink coffee on my break``.

-- **Coffee shops** are cozy spots where people can purchase coffee and small bites to eat.
+- **coffee shops**: are cozy spots where people can purchase coffee and small bites to eat.
 They are also places where many like to sit to do some work or catch up with friends.

-- **Collaboration** refers to working together with others to achieve a common goal.
+- **collaboration**: refers to working together with others to achieve a common goal.

-- **collection** refers to a group of items gathered together, often because they are of the same type or share a theme.
+- **collection**: refers to a group of items gathered together, often because they are of the same type or share a theme.
 For instance, if you say ``I have a collection of stamps from different countries``, it means you have many stamps from various places kept together.

-- **Compensate** means to make up for something that is missed or lacking.
+- **compensate**: means to make up for something that is missed or lacking.
 It's often used to describe actions taken to balance out an absence or deficiency.
 For example: ``If you skip lunch, you might compensate by eating more at dinner``, meaning: not having lunch and then eating more later to make up for it.

-- **Compliance** means following rules and doing what is required in a job.
+- **compliance**: means following rules and doing what is required in a job.
 It is about making sure we do things the right way.
 For example, ``In our job, compliance with safety rules keeps everyone safe``.

-- **Comply with** means to act according to a rule, order, or request.
+- **comply with**: means to act according to a rule, order, or request.
 Usually comply is followed by with.
 For example, to comply with indicates what needs to be followed.
 For example, ``Companies must comply with environmental regulations means businesses must follow rules about protecting the environment``.

 - **concern**: means to worry or make someone feel anxious about something.
 For example: